 BigFuture™ gives students free, comprehensive resources to plan for life after high school.
 Make personalized college lists, explore careers, save scholarship searches, and compare college costs at bigfuture.org.

 One of the first steps in the college planning process is to explore colleges.
 With thousands of choices, it's hard to know where to begin.
 Take these five steps to kick off your college search and start building a list.

 - Open up a discussion with your family, guardian, school counselor, or teacher about your interests and goals.
 Find out how you can start building a network and create a mentor/mentee relationship for advice and support.
 Talk to people who’ve been to college and learn about their experience.

 - Keep an eye out for college brochures and emails in your mailbox and inbox.
 This information gives you a better understanding of your options and can help you find the school that’s right for you.
-If you’re not receiving college mail yet, opt in to the College Board Student Search Service® to connect with colleges and scholarship programs.
-To opt in, visit this page, sign into your College Board account, and click “Yes” in the blue section at the top of the page.
+If you’re not receiving college mail yet, join Student Search Service® to connect with colleges and scholarship programs.
+Students who are contacted by colleges through Student Search Service receive, on average, 29% more offers of college admission.
+To opt in, visit this page, sign into your College Board account, and click “Yes”.

 - Visit the college’s website and social media accounts to get an idea of what campus life and classes are like.
-Get a glimpse of a college’s day-to-day life through their Instagram and Snapchat accounts—from the comfort of your mobile device.
+Get a glimpse of a college’s day-to-day life through their Instagram and TikTok accounts—from the comfort of your mobile device.
 Read 10 ways to learn about colleges online.
-A perfect way to make sure a college is the best fit for you is to visit the campus.
+A perfect way to make sure a college is the best fit for you is to visit the campus, if you are able to.
 Read The College Campus Tour Checklist to get the most out of your visit!